ivfreire/Apocalypse/README.md

 The graphics are not completed yet and most of the image above is just placeholder for future graphics.

+### Requirements

+To build an run this project on linux, you must have installed on your computer the following packages

+'''
+libsdl2-2.0-0
+libsdl2-dev
+libsdl2-image-2.0-0
+libsdl2-image-dev
+libsdl2-ttf-2.0-0
+libsdl2-ttf-dev
+'''

+# Build

+On Deabian/Ubuntu, these packages can be installed with the command

+'''
+$ sudo apt-get install ibsdl2-2.0-0 libsdl2-dev libsdl2-image-2.0-0 libsdl2-image-dev libsdl2-ttf-2.0-0 libsdl2-ttf-dev
+'''

+Then, on the repository root, you should run

+'''
+$ make
+'''

+Now exist a new executable file on the root, apocalypse.o!
+Run this file and the game will launch.

 ## Built With

 * [SDL2.0](https://https://www.libsdl.org/) - Simple DirectMedia Layer